hax4dazy/EarthboundTheme/README.md

 Thanks for yyoossk#4691 on discord for supplying me with the web icon, settings icon and the settings no edditable icon

 Here are some screenshots or something.
-Keep in mind that the user logo is blank on here but that was because I was using a program on my pc to capture the screenshots.
+Keep in mind that the user logo is blank on here but that was because I was using a program to preview my themes on my computer.
 ![Screenshot 1](https://i.imgur.com/CHDrPLC.png)

 ![Screenshot 2](https://i.imgur.com/6imFE6j.png)